 This meaning was created in 1973 by John Kappas, hypnotherapist and creator of the Hypnosis Motivation Institute.

-Paul Smith, a qualified and recognised clinical hypnotherapist in Sydney Australia, uses Ericksonian hypnotherapy with outstanding success in his practice in Norwest servicing Sydney and Winston Hills, Castle Hill, Northmead, North Rocks, Old Toongabbie, Bella Vista, Constitution Hill, West Pennant Hills, North Parramatta, Toongabbie near Baulkham Hills treatment for problems like stress and anxiety, depression, weight loss, PTSD and other mental health problems can be treated using psychotherapy and clinical hypnotherapy.
+Paul Smith, a qualified and recognised clinical hypnotherapist in Sydney Australia, utilises Ericksonian hypnotherapy with outstanding success in his practice in Norwest servicing Sydney and Winston Hills, Castle Hill, Northmead, North Rocks, Old Toongabbie, Bella Vista, Constitution Hill, West Pennant Hills, North Parramatta, Toongabbie near Baulkham Hills treatment for problems like stress and anxiety, depression, excess weight loss, PTSD and other mental health problems can be treated using psychotherapy and clinical hypnotherapy.

-In 1974, Theodore X. Barber and his coworkers published a review of the research study that argued, following the earlier social psychology in which Theodore R. Sarbin, that hypnotherapy was better understood not as a “unique state” however as the result of normal mental variables, such as active creativity, expectation, proper attitudes, and inspiration.
+In 1974, Theodore X. Barber and his coworkers published a review of the research study that argued, following the earlier social psychology in which Theodore R. Sarbin, that hypnotism was better understood not as a “unique state” however as the result of normal mental variables, such as active creativity, expectation, proper attitudes, and inspiration.

 The growing application of cognitive and behavioural mental theories and ideas to the description of hypnosis paved the way for closer combination of hypnotherapy with different cognitive and behavioural treatments.